pflynn157/compiler-collection/README.md

 * orka-lang-> A language based on Tiny-Lang, but with added features such as for loops, for-all loops, floating-point operations, and object oriented programming

+### Licensing

+This project is not licensed and placed in the public domain.
+Please see my website for more information on this decision.